-Vitamin C and Testosterone: The Protective Effects of Ascorbic Acid
+Vitamin C and Testosterone: The Protective Antioxidant

 Vitamin C (ascorbic acid) is likely the most researched, well known, and most-used nutritional supplement in the whole World.
-Not only that, but it’s also safe, cheap, and available pretty much all-around the globe.
+Not only that, but it’s also safe, cheap, and available pretty much all around the globe.

 But what about the effects of vitamin C on male testosterone levels?
 That’s a topic not so often talked about.

 Vitamin C is an essential vitamin for human survival, and as I said above, one of the cheapest, safest, and most widely used nutritional supplements in the World.

 It’s water-soluble, and its main function in the body is to serve as an antioxidant (much like vitamin E, it’s fat-soluble brother)

 However, what most people don’t know, is that vitamin C can also be a pro-oxidant.
 How it acts depends on what the body needs at any given time.